gutenbergtools/gutenbergsite/site/policy/collection_development.md

 permalink: /policy/collection_development.htm
 ---

+# This is a draft policy, not yet adopted by PGLAF

 Project Gutenberg is a library of free electronic books (eBooks).
 The Project Gutenberg collection has been built by the efforts of volunteers who, over many years, have selected and digitized a variety of written and other works.
 The